Project

 <nutcallstatus>\n <!--this is similar to status.xml, but with more values-->\n <!--all temperatures are displayed in tenths F, regardless of setting of unit-->\n <!--all temperatures sent by browser to unit should be in F. you can send tenths F with a decimal place, ex: 123.5--> \n <cook>\n <cook_name>Cook</cook_name>\n <cook_temp>695</cook_temp>\n <cook_set>1000</cook_set>\n <cook_status>0</cook_status>\n </cook></nutcallstatus>

-#3 Updated by Luke Murphey about 8 years ago
+#3 Updated by Luke Murphey almost 10 years ago

 • Status changed from New to Closed